pratiraut/Pizza-Analysis/README.md

 4. Total Orders
 5. Average Pizza per Orders

-Total Revenue - Total Revenue is the sum of the total price of all pizza orders
+Total Revenue - Total Revenue is the sum of the total price of all pizza orders.

 ```sql
 SELECT SUM(total_price) AS total_revenue